-8.2.2.2.
-Proportions of subjects with HbA1c of < 7% over time

-This endpoint will be analyzed using generalized estimating equation logistic regression.
-The treatment-by-visit interaction term will be removed if not significant.
-An unstructured correlation structure will be used (or autoregressive(1) if the model with the unstructured structure does not converge).
-Of interest is the difference between treatments across all post-baseline time points.
-Also, odds ratios will be estimated from the model with the corresponding p-values and their two-sided 95% CIs presented at each visit.
+Summary on the proportion of subjects achieving HbA1c < 7% at each visit and the proportion of $\geq 5\%$ reduction of body weight during each visit interval will be presented over time.
+They will be analyzed using generalized estimating equation (GEE) logistic regression.
+The fixed effect will include region, baseline HbA1c level. screening anti-diabetic treatment regimen (insulin treated or other), baseline eGFR (<45 or $\geq$ 45 mL/min/1.73m), treatment, visit, and treatment-by-visit.
+An unstructured correlation structure will be used (or autoregressive [1] if the model with the unstructured structure does not converge).
+The LS mean proportion for each treatment will be estimated at each post-baseline visit.
 The odds ratios of bexagliflozin group over the placebo group at each visit and across all post-baseline time points will be estimated from LS means based on the model with the corresponding p-values and their two-sided 95 % CIs presented.
-Sample SAS code will be provided in Appendix 1.
+Similar method will be used for analyzing proportion of subjects with body weight reduction ≥ 5% in subjects with baseline BMI≥ 25 mg/m.
+Baseline body weight will be added to the model as a covariate.
+Sample SAS code will be provided in Appendix.